woc-hack/hackathon-msr-2021/ideas.md

    - 'Alias developer IDs in the entire set of Apache Foundation projects'

 ** gaokaipku@qq.com
-Kai, Peking University
+Kai, Jianyu, Gao , Peking University
-   - 'Reconstruct branch for each commit in WoC'
+   - 'a developer expertise browser, it may include linking user ids in WoC to SO, characterizing users' programming skill (libraries he can use, for example) et.al.'